Relativistic reconnection with effective resistivity: I. Dynamics and reconnection rate: Numerical methods

 which leads to this final form for the effective resistivity employed in the \pluto{} code

-From \refeq{eq:eff_eta5} we can see how adopting the effective resistivity prescription introduces a characteristic scale to the problem, $\bar{\delta}_u$, which is set by the specific choice of physical units for lengths and mass densities adopted by the code \changesout{needs to be appropriately set to address quantitatively the magnitude of the magnetic dissipation in the reconnection layer}.
+From \refeq{eq:eff_eta5} we can see how adopting the effective resistivity prescription introduces a characteristic scale to the problem, $\bar{\delta}_u$, which is set by the specific choice of physical units for lengths and mass densities adopted by the code.
 This length scale represents a crucial parameter that determines the magnitude of the effective resistivity and has a clearly defined physical meaning.
 For this reason, when we use \refeq{eq:eff_eta5}, we set the amount of magnetic dissipation not by arbitrarily choosing a constant resistivity $\eta_0$, but rather properly setting an equivalent plasma skin-depth length scale and a density profile for the current sheet.
 Since the value of $\bar{\delta}_u$ is a direct consequence of the physical units adopted by the code and the initial scale of the problem, we treat it as a fixed parameter that does not dynamically change with the local plasma skin depth (the dependence on $\rho$ of $\eta_{\rm eff}$ already captures this effect).
 We compute the spatial derivative of the velocity component transverse to the current sheet via central differences and applying a minmod limiter to avoid spurious oscillations that would otherwise affect the resistivity profile.
 We also set a floor value of $\eta_{\rm floor}=10^{-6}$ in order to avoid excessively small values of resistivity that would simply hinder the stability of the code without significantly affecting the simulation's dynamics \citep{ripperda2019b}.